 The range of pickles you can make is as large as the harvest and as broad as your imagination, it seems.
 A teaspoon and a half of coffee beans were the secret ingredient in the Pickled Coffee Beets.
 Pickled Chai Grapes called for chai tea bags.

-Most of the quick pickles can be stored for about a month on the refrigerator, while the water-bath-canned ones keep for much longer and don't require refrigeration until they're opened.
+Most of the quick pickles can be stored for about a month in the refrigerator, while the water-bath-canned ones keep for much longer and don't require refrigeration until they're opened.

 It's not as hard as it sounds, said Mr. Pickles, and, as for everybody's number one worry, botulism, it's not a concern with quick pickles, as they're under refrigeration.
 Having the proper acidity of pH level is particularly important with water-bath canning, he said, which is a good reason to follow the recipe, at least when it comes to the type and quantity of vinegar you use.